-Using the STAR framework is useful because it is easy to follow, and provides you with a clear set of steps you can use to navigate common interview questions.
+The STAR interview technique is useful because it is easy to follow.
+And it provides you with clear steps to navigate common interview questions.

 Situation: The situation is the context around a problem or a challenge you have faced.
-For instance, you could mention a time when you were working on a team, a time when you had to be organized, or a time when you had a conflict with a coworker.
-The situation you describe can either be from work experience, school, a volunteer position, or any other event relevant to your personal or professional development.
+You could mention a time when you worked on a team or a time when you had to be organized.
+The situation can be from work experience, school, a volunteer position, or any other event relevant to your personal or professional development.

 Task: The task is the responsibility that you had over the situation.
-For instance, you may have had to help someone meet a project by a deadline, hit a target, or learn a new skill within a certain timeframe.
+You may have had to help someone meet a project by a deadline, hit a target, or learn a new skill.

 Action: The action is where you explain what steps you took to overcome the challenge or address the situation you were facing.
 If you worked on a team, be sure to discuss your individual contributions.

-Result: The result is the outcome or result that was generated from taking a particular action.
+Result: The result is the outcome that an action brought about.
 At this stage, you’ll want to discuss what you have accomplished and how you evaluated your success or failure.

 How to Prepare for an Interview Using STAR

 The STAR method can make it easier to prepare for an interview.
-While you won’t know exactly what questions you will be asked, the STAR method can be applied to most behavioral interview questions.
-This is because behavioral questions focus on character traits like organization or dedication, which can all be discussed using STAR.
+While you won’t know exactly what questions the interviewer will ask, the STAR method works for most behavioral interview questions.
+This is because behavioral questions focus on character traits like organization or dedication.

-Before your job interview begins, take some time to read over the job description and make a note of any skills that you think are particularly relevant to the position.
+Before your job interview begins, read over the job description and make note of any skills you think are relevant to the position.
 Then, take some time to consider what experience you have using those skills.

 Once you have decided what skills you think are particularly relevant to the job, you can break them down using the STAR framework.
 For instance, suppose you have noticed that a theme throughout the job description is creative thinking.
-If you think a question about your strengths could come up in the interview, you could ask yourself these STAR questions to help you prepare:
+If you think a question about your strengths and weaknesses could come up in the interview, ask yourself these STAR questions to prepare:

 - What problem or challenge did I resolve by thinking creatively?